-If you love Fall as much as we do, you and your toddler will love making this pumpkin craft!
-It’s still pretty hot in many parts of the country but that hasn’t prevented us from pulling out our pumpkins and Fall leaves and other decorations that we put up during this time of the year.
-Get your toddler excited about Fall with this fun pumpkin music shaker craft.
-There is counting involved, color recognition and even a scavenger hunt can be included in this craft.
+You and your toddler will love making this pumpkin themed fall craft for homemade shakers!
+It’s still pretty hot in many parts of the country.
+However, that hasn’t prevented us from pulling out our pumpkins, Fall leaves, and other fall decorations to celebrate this time of the year.
+Get your toddler excited about Fall with this fun pumpkin musical shakers craft.
+There is counting involved, color recognition and even a scavenger hunt can be included in this crafting fun.
 So enjoy this fall craft for kids and make some pumpkin music shakers!

 - Orange Easter Eggs